-You are required to provide a meal allowance of \$40.00 per day to each member of the umpiring staff and to the Baseball Canada Rep. This is usually paid in advance to the Umpire Supervisor and the Baseball Canada Rep upon arrival.
+You are required to provide a meal allowance of \$40.00 per day to each member of the umpiring staff and to the Baseball Canada Rep (starting in 2014, Baseball Canada Official Scorer).
+This is usually paid in advance to the Umpire Supervisor and the Baseball Canada Rep (starting in 2014, Baseball Canada Official Scorer) upon arrival.